1. Rules of debate at meetings

 - All councillors and non-councillors with voting rights shall observe the code of conduct adopted by the council.

-- Unless he has been granted a dispensation, a councillor or non-councillor with voting rights shall withdraw from a meeting when it is considering a matter in which he has a disclosable pecuniary interest.
-He may return to the meeting after it has considered the matter in which he had the interest.
+- Unless they have been granted a dispensation, a councillor or non-councillor with voting rights shall withdraw from a meeting when it is considering a matter in which they have a disclosable pecuniary interest.
+They may return to the meeting after it has considered the matter in which they had the interest.

 - A councillor or non-councillor with voting rights may withdraw from a meeting when it is considering a matter in which he has another interest if this would be appropriate under the Code of Conduct.
 He may return to the meeting after it has considered the matter in which he had the interest.